ormai/hypersonic/README.md

 Writing the solution in ASP was a course requirement.
 The solutions of all four groups, as well as some testing agents, can be found under [`encodings`](encodings/).
 To change the agents that will run edit the `active_agents` list in [main](hypersonic/__main__.py), you may use one of the ones already configured in the `AGENTS` dict or add new ones.

+If you ever need an ASP syntax file for Vim/Neovim you can find one [here](https://github.com/ormai/dotfiles/blob/main/nvim/syntax/lp.vim).

 ## Run it with [uv](https://github.com/astral-sh/uv)

 ```sh